bajrangCoder/SweetPlasma/readme.md

 - **Editor Theme**: A beautiful editor theme based on same app color schema.
 - **Sidebar Folder Icons**: Add beautiful candy folder icon to match app color schema.
 - **Fancy Animations**: Adds some smooth rgb animation on floating button and file tab bar
+- **Gausy Blury and Transparent Effect**: add transparent and blury effect inside your Editor, It will really give gorgeous look 😍

 ## TODO

-- [ ] Add same app color schema to Acode terminal plugin, AcodeX
+- [X] Add same app color schema to Acode terminal plugin, AcodeX

-- [ ] Add the ability to set custom images as the background of the Acode app.
+- [X] Add the ability to set custom images as the background of the Acode app.

 ## Bug Reports